-A major goal of the North American Carbon Program is to resolve uncertainties in understanding and managing the carbon cycle of North America.
-As carbon modeling tools become more comprehensive, accurate datasets to spatially quantify carbon emissions from fire are needed.
-Dr. Nancy French, of the Michigan Technological University, Michigan Tech Research Institute (MTRI) has teamed with specialists at the USDA Forest Service Pacific Northwest Research Center’s Fire and Environmental Research Applications (FERA) lab to provide information for mapping fire-derived carbon emissions by adapting existing Forest Service fire information products and tools using NASA data and products.
-This work extends previous research of Dr. French’s sponsored by NASA’s Carbon Cycle Science Program, Carbon Monitoring System (CMS), NASA Applied Sciences Program, and the US Joint Fire Science Program (firescience.org)
+Wildland fire is an important source of carbon and other pollutants to the atmosphere.
+Accurate datasets to spatially quantify carbon and trace gas emissions from fire are needed.
+Dr. Nancy French, of the Michigan Technological University, Michigan Tech Research Institute (MTRI) has teamed with specialists at the USDA Forest Service Pacific Northwest Research Center’s Fire and Environmental Research Applications (FERA) lab improve data and methods of quantifying wildland fire emissions by adapting existing Forest Service fire information products and tools using NASA data and products.
+This research has been underway since 2006, and has been sponsored by NASA’s Carbon Cycle Science Program, Carbon Monitoring System (CMS), NASA Applied Sciences Program, and the US Joint Fire Science Program (firescience.org)

-The Goal of the proposed project is: To develop improved products for modeling and estimating fire emissions across North America and implement a prototype information system for disseminating this information to end users and decision-makers within the US.
+The Goal of the research is: To develop improved products for modeling and estimating fire emissions and implement an information system for disseminating this information to end users and decision-makers within the US.

-Estimating fire emissions from ground-based data requires calculation from four parameters (Figure 1; French et al. 2004): area burned, fuel loading (biomass per unit area), fuel consumption (fraction of biomass consumed), and emission factors (mass of a given chemical species emitted per mass of fuel/biomass consumed).
-For complete information on project outcomes visit the Wildland Fire Emission Inforatmion System website (www.wfeis.mtri.org).
+Estimating wildland fire emissions from ground-based data requires calculation from four parameters (Figure 1; French et al. 2004): area burned, fuel loading (biomass per unit area), fuel consumption (fraction of biomass consumed), and emission factors (mass of a given chemical species emitted per mass of fuel/biomass consumed).

 Figure 1: Factors used to estimate pyrogenic carbon emissions and related impacts of fire on carbon cycling